-The Market Situation
+Market Situation

-- Total tourism revenue for Thailand increased by 9 percent over 2016 mainly supported by strong Asian Markets.
-The high-end hospitality industry was also able to benefit from the new strategy of Tourism Authority of Thailand's (TAT) to transform the country from a mass market to a more quality leisure destination this year. - Advanced by a strong low season and double-digit China growth, Phuket hit a historic high with arrivals up to 8.4 million.
-Tourism in Phuket remains dominated by Chinese and Russian holidaymakers. - Phuket real estate began to pick up momentum after a soft past few years where various ructions including the collapse of the Russian rouble, the worldwide slump in oil prices and the fallout from the UK's Brexit vote took their toll on investor confidence.
-The high-end segment on Thailand's star island is also expected to be enhanced by the recent extension and increased capacity to its international airport.
+- Total tourism revenue for Thailand increased by 10 percent over 2017 mainly supported by strong Asian Markets.
+The high-end hospitality industry was also able to benefit from the new strategy of Tourism Authority of Thailand's (TAT) to transform the country from a mass market to a more quality leisure destination this year. - The first six months of 2018 started steadily for Phuket, showing revenue growth of 2 percent over 2017.
+Advanced by a strong low season and double-digit China growth, Phuket hit a historic high with arrivals up to 3.5 million in the first four months of the year, up 19 percent year on year.
+A tragedy occurred in July where a tourist boat sank killing 47 Chinese tourists.
+Subsequently August, September and October had 12 percent, 15 percent, and 20 percent decreases year on year respectively from this market.
+Tourism in Phuket remains dominated by Chinese (despite the tragedy) and Russian holidaymakers and the two markets made up about 35 percent to 50 percent of the business of Banyan Tree Phuket and Angsana Laguna Phuket in 2018. - The market continued to be driven by affordable, investment-oriented products that offer rental management program and/or guaranteed returns.
+Key source markets were from China, Russia, Hong Kong and Singapore.